wultra/powerauth-crypto/docs/End-To-End-Encryption.md

 This document describes PowerAuth **End-To-End Encryption**.

+The End-to-End encryption is used for sending encrypted data to the server and back to the client in a request-response cycle.

 PowerAuth End-to-End encryption consists of two phases:

-1. **Temporary shared secret establishment**
-    - Client and server agree on `KEY_TEMPORARY_SHARED_SECRET`
+1. Temporary shared secret establishment - the client and server agree on shared key `KEY_TEMPORARY_SHARED_SECRET`, the actual process depends on the selected cryptographic algorithm suite.
-    - Server assigns `TEMPORARY_KEY_ID`
-2. **AEAD encryption**
-    - Client encrypts request
-    - Server decrypts request and encrypts response
+2. AEAD encryption - the client encrypts the request, sends to the server; the server encrypts the response and sends it to the client.

+Both client and server use the same encryption key for authenticated symmetric encryption.
+See the chapters below for details.

 ## Temporary Encryption Keys

-A temporary encryption key consists of:

-- `TEMPORARY_KEY_ID`
-- `KEY_TEMPORARY_SHARED_SECRET`

-These values together are obtained using a `GetTemporaryKey` request.
+A temporary encryption key is identified by its identifier, for which the UUID format is used.
+The temporary key is stored on the server in the database together with its identifier, shared key `KEY_TEMPORARY_SHARED_SECRET` (encrypted) and expiration timestamp.

-A single temporary key may be reused for multiple encrypted request/response cycles until it expires.
+A single temporary key may be reused for multiple encrypted request/response cycles until it expires (the default expiration period is 5 minutes).

 After the temporary key expiration is reached, both client and server must discard the temporary key.
 This mechanism provides replay protection and forward secrecy.

 ## Forward Secrecy

 Forward secrecy is achieved by using temporary shared secrets.

-Because `KEY_TEMPORARY_SHARED_SECRET` is derived during `GetTemporaryKey` and discarded after temporary key expiration, compromise of long-term application or activation keys does not expose traffic outside the temporary key lifetime.
+Because `KEY_TEMPORARY_SHARED_SECRET` is derived when requesting the temporary key from the server and discarded after temporary key expiration, compromise of long-term application or activation keys does not expose traffic outside the temporary key lifetime.

 ## Basic Definitions